pph-collective/paraml/README.md

           - turtle
   locations:
     type: array
-    description: Where do the animals go?
+    description: Where do the animals live?
     default:
       - barn
       - ocean